 Again, for EMPHASIS, this Washington Post report is specifically trying to get out ahead of the story to defend Mueller and the FBI.

-FBI Special Agent Peter Strzok (above left), was the deputy head of counterintelligence at the FBI.
+FBI Special Agent Peter Strzok (above left box), was the deputy head of counterintelligence at the FBI.
 He was the tip-of-the-spear in the Clinton email investigation assigned by James Comey.
 FBI Agent Strzok was part of a very small special team, called the “skinny team”, tasked with investigating Hillary Clinton.
 Agent Peter Strzok was one of the few people who actually interviewed Hillary Clinton.

 Additionally, this year agent Peter Strzok was personally selected by Special Counsel Robert Mueller to be the TOP FBI AGENT in charge of the investigation into collusion between the Trump campaign and the Russian collusion conspiracy.